kuldeep23907/Top-Level/Bootcamp/ETHOnline/Farmer/README.md

 There is a field to enter the contribution, in ETH (we'll do the token version if we have time)

 ### Calculation of Merit
 The Merit of a Member is the running monthly average contribution of the Member to the pot.
+[See example here](https://github.com/Machu-Pichu/Top-Level/blob/master/Bootcamp/ETHOnline/Farmer/20200923%20Example%20Merit.xlsx)